aradi/fypp/docs/fypp.rst

 Similar to the line form, the separating equal sign is optional here as well.

-.. note:: For backwards compatibility reason, also a `setvar` directive is
-          recognized by Fypp.
+For backwards compatibility reason, also a `setvar` directive is recognized by Fypp.
 It has identical syntax and functionality to the `set` directive, but the equal sign between variable and value must be omitted.
-Its usage is not recommended, as it may become obsolate in the future.
+Its usage is not recommended, though, as this feature may be removed from Fypp in the future.

 `del` directive